 - Full-screen snip: allow you can take a screenshot of the whole the screen.

-The problem with Snipping Tool is that there aren't any keyboard shortcuts to open it on Windows 10, Windows 8.1 as well as Windows 7, of course, you have to process a lot of steps to open it from Start Menu or Windows Explorer whenever you want to take a screenshot.
+The problem with Snipping Tool is that there aren’t any keyboard shortcuts to open it on Windows 10, Windows 8.1 as well as Windows 7, of course, you have to process a lot of steps to open it from Start Menu or Windows Explorer whenever you want to take a screenshot in Windows.

 If you are a regular user of the Snipping Tool program, you can easily create your own a keyboard shortcut to open it in seconds.
 In here, we want to show you the method for creating a keyboard shortcut for the Windows Snipping Tool.

-How to assign a keyboard shortcut for Snipping Tool of Windows 7
+How to create a keyboard shortcut for Snipping Tool of Windows 7

 Step 1: Click on Start button >> All Programs >> Accessories, then right-click on Snipping Tool >> select Properties.